gurumojo/text/neurodiversity/burnout.md

 examples of what we could have built had emphasis been placed on intersectional inclusion over cross-departmental intra-company leverage.
-I blew my top upon learning directly from HR leadership that the (3rd in a row) manager to whom I'd escalated handfuls of unanswered concerns and complaints never once forwarded or investigated pleas for help resolving ongoing harassment.
+I blew my top upon learning directly from HR leadership that the (3rd in a row) manager to whom I'd reported handfuls of unanswered concerns and complaints never once forwarded or investigated pleas for help resolving ongoing harassment.
 Only my use of anonymous tip lines provoked any positive change during my tenure there.